rsdoiel/antenna/archives/2025/planet_2025.21.md

 ---

-## Three members of CHI board have resigned, says minister
+## Four members of CHI board have resigned in last week

 date: 2025-05-27, from: RTÉ News

-Minister for Health Jennifer Carroll MacNeill has said that three members of the board of Children's Health Ireland have resigned.
+Minister for Health Jennifer Carroll MacNeill has said that three members of the board of Children's Health Ireland have resigned, while another board member resigned last week.

 <br>